GioF71/coding-standards/solid/2-open-closed/open-closed.md

 At the time Meyer was writing, adding fields or functions to a library inevitably required changes to any programs depending on that library.Meyer's proposed solution to this dilemma relied on the notion of object-oriented inheritance (specifically implementation inheritance):

-* A class is closed, since it may be compiled, stored in a library, baselined, and used by client classes.
-But it is also open, since any new class may use it as parent, adding new features.
+* A class is <b>closed</b>, since it may be compiled, stored in a library, baselined, and used by client classes.
+But it is also <b>open</b>, since any new class may use it as parent, adding new features.
 When a descendant class is defined, there is no need to change the original or to disturb its clients.

 ## References